Recurring Saturday Night Live characters and sketches introduced 2002–03: The Kelly Brothers

 Gunther Kelly (Fred Armisen) and his brother Patrick (Will Forte) appear as experts from an impressive institution or think-tank.
 Called on to discuss or debate complex topics (such as tax codes or immigration), they tell the audience that they will present their information in a song, so the nuances can be better absorbed.
 However, their songs, while snappy and possessing humorous two-part harmonies in counterpoint, are repetitive, usually contain nothing but nonsense lyrics, and impart no information whatsoever.
 Debuted February 8, 2003.

 On the May 6, 2006 show with Tom Hanks and Red Hot Chili Peppers, the Kelly brothers appeared on Weekend Update for a debate which turned out to be them simply singing, "Ya."
 Patrick sang in an exaggeratedly high tone.

 Pranksters

-A Seth Meyers sketch.
-Debuted February 22, 2003.
+A Seth Meyers sketch, concerning a show showcasing viewer-made and filmed practical jokes, where a certain guest's prank turns out to be a murder.